 Note that some areas of Kansas are considered fully appropriated.
 You will not be granted the right to use water in these areas.
 You can find a map of fully appropriated water areas here.

-It is legal to use water on your property in Kansas for domestic use without getting a water use permit.
+Using water on your property in Kansas for domestic use is legal without getting a water use permit.
 You may need a Stream and Floodplain permit to legally make irrigation canals, dams, or other changes to the water source.

-For non-domestic use, you will need to get a water-use permit regardless of whether the water is pumped or diverted.
+For non-domestic use, you must get a water-use permit regardless of whether the water is pumped or diverted.

 Digging a Pond on Your Property

-It is legal to build a small pond on your property in Kansas without a permit.
+Building a small pond on your property in Kansas without a permit is legal.
 You’ll need to get a permit from the Chief Engineer of the Division of Water Sources (DWR) for ponds which:

 - Have dams 25 feet or more in height or

-You will also need to get a water-use permit if the pond can hold 15 acre-feet or more surface water.
+You must also get a water-use permit if the pond can hold 15 acre-feet or more surface water.
 In some cases, especially where wildlife may be harmed, you may also need a permit from the KDWPT or US Army Corps of Engineers.
 Learn more here.

 Kansas is frequently under drought conditions, and it is common for wells to go dry.
 Because of this, the DWR closely monitors water wells in Kansas, even wells for domestic use.